SIMOLANT 09/2024

 where constants A and C (C<cutoff) are determined so that both the potential and forces are continuous (the derivate of forces has jumps).
 No cutoff corrections are added.
 The default cutoff=4.

-for cutoff<L/2, the nearest-image algorithm is used, otherwise a sum over all periodic images is calculated.
+For cutoff<L/2, the nearest-image algorithm is used, otherwise a sum over all periodic images is calculated.

 The critical point is approximately T=0.85, P=0.06, ρ=0.3 for cutoff=4.

-We have also two types of walls, attractive and repulsive.
+There are two types of walls, attractive and repulsive.
 The attractive wall is built of the same particles, but imagine them ground to tiny pieces and smoothly distributed on one side of the wall with number density ρ=N/L²=0.75 (can be changed by option -Pwall=VALUE).
 The particle–wall potential is thus

 uwall(d) = πρ (5/24 d^6−1/d^2)